 The MMA Financial Aid Office works to ensure its employees adhere to the highest ethical behavior and professional practices.
-We have adopted the National Association of Student Financial Aid Administrators’ (NASFAA) Statement of Ethical Principles and Code of Conduct.
 The Financial Aid Office abides by the following legislated requirements prohibiting a conflict of interest regarding the administration of Title IV student loans and the responsibilities of an agent of the Academy.

 1. Employees shall not solicit or accept any gift having a monetary value of more than a nominal amount from a lender, guarantor or servicer.
 Certain items are not considered gifts, such as training materials, meals at training events and philanthropic contributions not related to student loans.